 That night, after dinner, we went with a bigger group on an actual search for the legendary beast, Big Foot.

-We did actually find him but for some reason, as luck would have it, my camera wouldn't take snap his picture, so you'll just have to take our word for it.
+We did actually find him but for some reason, as luck would have it, my camera wouldn’t snap his picture, so you’ll just have to take our word for it.

 Finally, the kids couldn’t stay awake another minute and mommy was yawning after our full day but we couldn’t leave without lighting a campfire!

-The onsite store has things like firewood in case you forget to buy it and other essentials items like wine but they don't carry butter for your corn.
-So if you forget that, you're out of luck.
+The onsite store has things like firewood if you forget to buy it and other essential items like wine, but they don’t carry butter for your corn.
+So if you forget that, you’re out of luck.

 This was a great trip and such a short drive from our house in Los Angeles, it was nice that the kids weren’t trying to kill each other or whine through the last hours of the usual drive because it only took us about 45 minutes to get there on a Friday night!
 Bonus points!